-Click here for the Music Curriculum from September 2016
+Click here for the Music Curriculum

 St Martin’s School work to the Kent Agreed Syllabus for RE and recognise the variety of religious and non-religious families from which our pupils come.
 We welcome and celebrate this diversity, are sensitive to the home background of each child and work to ensure that all pupils feel and are included in our RE programme.
 Our aim is to support pupils in reflecting and thinking about fundamental human beliefs and values so that they develop a personal framework by which they can live.

-Click here for the RE Curriculum from September 2016
+Click here for the RE curriculum

 Through their learning in geography, children learn about their local area and they compare their life in this area with that in other regions in the United Kingdom and in the rest of the world.
 They learn how to use, draw and interpret maps.
 Through their study of human geography, children gain an appreciation of life in other cultures.
 Children investigate the physical world and this enables them to recognise the importance of sustainable development for the future of mankind.

-Click here for the Geography Curriculum from September 2016
+Click here for the Geography curriculum